 Within the criminal underworld, there are unconfirmed reports of El Marro receiving help from El Mayo, the leader of the Sinaloa Cartel, as well as protection from Los Viagras, a group with roots in Michoacán.
 These allies may support the CSRL by loaning materials and manpower to support the fight against the CJNG, a common enemy.

-Although El Marro has so far managed to stay one step ahead of the law, it seems unlikely the CSRL will be able to withstand the sustained onslaught of government attacks and persistent clashes with the CJNG in the long-term.
+Although El Marro long managed to stay one step ahead of the law, the CSRL was unable to withstand the sustained onslaught of government attacks and persistent clashes with the CJNG.

-Although President Andrés Manuel López Obrador has openly spoken about not wishing to go to war with criminal gangs in Mexico, he has made ending oil theft a focal point of his security strategy, especially bringing down El Marro.
+Although President Andrés Manuel López Obrador openly spoke about not wishing to go to war with criminal gangs in Mexico, he made ending oil theft a focal point of his security strategy, especially bringing down El Marro.

-Yépez Ortiz has suffered important losses, with his bank accounts frozen and many of the organization’s assets seized, as well as the arrests and murders of members of his inner circle.
-Even with local support around Guanajuato, this pressure will likely catch up with him.
+Yépez Ortiz suffered important losses, with his bank accounts frozen and many of the organization’s assets seized, as well as the arrests and murders of members of his inner circle, before himself being captured in August 2020.